 “We all walk the world with so much in us; how often do we have the opportunity to sit and write it down, or share it in a public forum in a safe space where people genuinely want to hear a story of yours for a few minutes at a time,” says artistic director Kevin Coval.

 Before each open mic, YCA teaching artists host an hourlong workshop.
 Given prompts and feedback, the students craft their craft.
 This is where many rising talents find their start and begin their unfolding, like Patricia Frazier, named 2018 National Youth Poet Laureate, and E’mon Lauren, Chicago’s first Youth Poet Laureate.
-Both of whom have published books within the past year.
+Both of whom have published books with Haymarket Books.

 “To be honest, the age that we are now, we are dealing with a lot of trauma," says E'mon.
 "When we are telling our stories, we're at the point of speaking out on all the hurt that we deal with.
 And saying, ‘Hey, this is how we are going to make it better.
 This is how we are going to move forward.’”

-Fredique unfolded here as well, first a quiet student poet and now a public school teacher and YCA teaching artist: “This space gave me a place to find myself and I think it gives the poets that I coach a chance to find themselves as well,” he says.
+Fredique unfolded here as well, first a quiet student poet and now a public school teacher: “This space gave me a place to find myself and I think it gives the poets that I coach a chance to find themselves as well,” he says.
 “You can be quiet in real life, but on stage it could be what you feel inside.
 It helps you find words to express what you feel.
 It's not just prose, it doesn't just follow a meter.
 It is a performance of yourself and your real life experience.”